kubevirt/community/design-proposals/mass_machine_type_transition.md

         machine:
           type: pc-q35-rhel8.2.0
 ```
+When the user calls the virtctl command:
+`virtctl update machine-types --which-matches-glob *rhel-8.*`

-When the MMTT is invoked, the VM spec will be updated to:
+The MMTT Job is deployed, and the VM spec will be updated to:
 ```yaml
 ---
 apiVersion: kubevirt.io/v1